sbaker-dev/vectorObjects/README.md

 print(f"Vector3D after normalisation: {example_vector}\n")
 ```

-It is also possible via inheritance to make your own custom vector away with most of the dunders isinstance typing
+It is also possible via inheritance to make your own custom vector array with most of the dunders sorted via
-sorted via inheritance.
+inheritance.
 In this case we have an example 5D vector class called Vector5D which inherits VectorMaster.
+You can then
-You can then just define a dunder, like sub and inherit the logic from VectorMaster.
-To apply a certain mathematical
+just define a dunder, like sub and inherit the logic from VectorMaster.
+To apply a certain mathematical operator you
-operator you need to user the operator library.
-Make sure to pass the operator.type rather than the call otherwise it
+need to user the operator library.
+Make sure to pass the operator.type rather than the call otherwise it will not work;
-will not work.
-For example pass operator.sub not operator.sub().
+for example pass operator.sub not operator.sub().

 ```python
 from vectorObjects.VectorMaster import VectorMaster